 Did you know you can buy astronaut ice cream?

 Available at museums, science shops, and Amazon, in single-serving packages, this is the actual freeze-dried ice cream astronauts take into space.
 It doesn’t even need to be refrigerated.
 Kids will really enjoy the authentic treat.

 Make cupcakes with gray, cratered frosting for “moon rocks.”
 Make “alien guts” by making green gelatin jigglers.
 Mix some green food dye with olive oil and brush it on pizzas so they can eat some of the moon’s “green cheese.”

-Have fun while learning about the planet, with our free planet memory game.
+Have fun while learning about the planet, with our free planet matching game printable.
 See who can match the planets first.

 This recipe makes enough for about three children.

 - 1 bottle (7oz) white school glue